 Improving the Auditor's Communication with the Audit Committee: The reproposed standard and amendments would establish new requirements relating to the auditor's communications with the company's audit committee regarding related parties.
 The communications requirements in the reproposed standard would work in concert with Auditing Standard No. 16, Communications with Audit Committees, to ensure that the auditor has a forum to discuss the auditor's evaluations regarding the company's identification of, accounting for, and disclosure of its relationships and transactions with related parties.
-In addition, the reproposed amendments regarding significant unusual transactions in Auditor communication requirements regarding significant unusual transactions in Auditing Standard No. 16.
+In addition, the reproposed amendments regarding significant unusual transactions would complement the recently enacted auditor communication requirements regarding significant unusual transactions in Auditing Standard No. 16.